 â€All I can say, is that if we carry on like this, we are bound to catastrophe.
 I mean, it’s as simple as that.
 No more fish.
 No more industry.
 No more culture,†Mielgo predicts.

 And no more mattanza.
 This may well be the last year that the weary fishermen of Carloforte raise their flag, telling their village that they’ve had a catch.
-The future of fishing in the Mediterranean is no longer in their hands – it’s in the hands of large fishing fleets, who are in a race to catch the last tuna.
+The future of fishing in the

 Source: Produced By Michael Gavshon and Drew Magratten for CBS